denhartog/django-choice/README.rst

 =======================
 Default behavior
 ----------------

 By default, *django-choice* does five (5) things:

-(1) Looks for class attributes that are instances of `DjangoChoice`
+(1) Looks for class attributes that are instances of :code:`DjangoChoice`

-So while `GRADUATE` will persist, django-choice does not do anything special to `GRADUATE`
+So while :code:`GRADUATE` will persist, django-choice does not do anything special to :code:`GRADUATE` (meaning default Python class attribute behaviors apply)

 .. code:: python